 How do you live in the “rare”?
-For us, this means that on a daily basis we don’t worry to much about our rare (we are lucky in the aspect).
+For us, this means that on a daily basis we don’t worry to much about our rare (we are lucky in this aspect).
 The boys can eat whatever they want, play whatever they want, and don’t have to worry about how their rare affects their day.
-However when they get sick they have the potential to get really sick really fast.
+However, when they get sick they have the potential to get really sick really fast.
 Sickness typically leads to an emergency room trip, with our emergency letter from U of M to tow.

-Our letter is basic information about what we know about the boys (not much) and potential complications (potential, because again, we don’t really know much).
+Our letter is basic information about what we know about the boys (not much) and potential complications (potentially, because again, we don’t really know much).
 It means lab pokes, IV pokes, IV fluids, and potentially an admission to the hospital.
 It means we keep anti-nausea medications on hand and travel with them.
 We always have ibuprofen and Tylenol available.
-And we have to tell school that if they get sick to call us ASAP.
+And we have to tell the school that if they get sick to call us ASAP.
 Also that if they are unable to wake the boys at school to call an ambulance and take them to our hospital of choice.

 In these moments, usually a few times a year, we go into crisis mode in our home.
 Because I manage the school and medical appointments for our family I pack up and head to the ER.
-My husbands mans the house and the other kids.
+My husband mans the house and the other kids.
 We work as a team to make sure the needs of our rare kiddos and non-rare kid are met.
 It can be stressful, especially if there is a hospital admission, but we manage with the help of friends and family.

 A few years ago we decided to enroll the boys in a medical study at the National Institute of Health in Bethesda, MD.
 We were flown out to MD for a week.
-The boys underwent so many tests — dental checks, eye checks, heart monitors, neuro cognitive testing, endocrine appointments, and on and on.
+The boys underwent so many tests — dental checks, eye checks, heart monitors, neurocognitive testing, endocrine appointments, and on and on.
 Our hope was to learn more about what this disorder meant and how to more effectively treat the boys.
 Our experience at NIH was AMAZING.
 They were so great with the boys.
 What the boys remember is how fun the trip was and not all the appointments and pokes and prods they had to endure.
 Jon, my oldest, keeps asking when we will go back.

 What we hoped to learn in that trip was how to more effectively treat our boys, or if we needed to rush to the ER every time they were sick.
 What we left with was “We just don’t know.
 There are not enough cases to really study yet.”
 No changes in plans, no new information.
 But still worth the trip and we are waiting for the time where there may be more information that will warrant a trip back there.